 Bethany is one of Music Together in the Valley's newest teachers, but she definitely isn't new to teaching children or music.
 Music has led Bethany through life and around the world.
 It all started with 4-part rounds in the car as a child, and continued with nine years of piano, voice lessons, choir tours in Ireland and Tanzania, and singing professionally in choirs and as a church soloist.
 If not for MN All-State Choir Bethany would have a very different life, since it was there that she both decided to become a music educator and where she met her husband.

 Paula Wilson was born into a musical family.
-She began singing and performing with her seven siblings and her parents when she was just five years old.
-She and her family recorded three record albums, performing throughout the Twin Cities and touring each summer in a Partridge Family-style bus.
-Then, she began studying the flute and piano in grade school, two instruments she has played ever since.
+She began performing with her eight siblings and her parents when she was just three years old.
+She and her family recorded three record albums, performing throughout Minnesota and touring each summer in a Partridge Family-style bus.
+She began studying the flute and piano in grade school, two instruments she has played ever since.

 When Paula’s daughter, Audrey, was born, Paula wanted to give her the same wonderful beginning in music and knew she’d found just the right program when she discovered Music Together.
-Paula has brought all three of her children, Audrey, Fletcher and Ida to Music Together classes and now that her youngest is starting kindergarten, she is happy to have even more time available to teach.
+Paula has brought all three of her children, Audrey, Fletcher and Ida to Music Together classes and now that they are all in school, she is happy to have even more time available to teach.

 Paula has been learning the acoustic guitar for the past few years and often brings it and plays it in music class, encouraging children to strum it as well.
 When Paula earned her Level 1 Certification, she received high praise for her teaching from Dr. Lili Levinowitz, one of the co-creators of Music Together and an expert on early childhood music development.